tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 ### Game Sales Chart

 In this final challenge, you will generate a bar chart of the best selling games of all time.
+Create a new sketch and save it as "game_sales_chart".
+Add some basic setup code:

+{% highlight py %}
+size(800,800)
+background('#004477')
+noStroke()
+{% endhighlight %}

-The list has been sourced from a [Wikipedia article](https://en.wikipedia.org/wiki/List_of_best-selling_video_games), and converted from an HTML table to a tab-delimited CSV file.
+The games list has been sourced from a [Wikipedia article](https://en.wikipedia.org/wiki/List_of_best-selling_video_games) (which may have shuffled since) and converted from an HTML table to a tab-delimited CSV file.
+Download a copy for your sketch and place it in the "data" directory.

 <a href="{{ site.url }}/img/pitl05/list_of_best-selling_video_games.csv" download>list_of_best-selling_video_games.csv</a>

-I opted for tab-separated fields, in case the data contained commas.
-For instance, if
+I have opted for tab-separated fields.
+It's highly unlikely that any game titles or studio/publisher names will contain tab characters, but there may commas that would interfere with the `split()` step.
+Here are the first few lines of the of file:

 <div style="font-size: 0.7em; line-height: 2em" markdown="1">
 {% highlight csv %}